 Study lots of inspiration images of fireplace walls and identify what you like about them.
 It may turn out that you really love built-ins encased in drywall.
 You need to know this at the earliest stages of planning – it’s very difficult to add later on and sometimes impossible.

-Pick a fireplace box.
+The fireplace insert size and style is very important for the overall design of your fireplace wall.
 If your style leans modern, maybe you would prefer a linear fireplace style, which helps with the height of the mantel.
+If your style is more traditional, go for a square or almost square style box.

 Understand your technology needs.
 If your TV components have to live near the TV versus a remote location, the built-in cabinetry will need to accommodate them appropriately.

 Do you have one of these fireplace feature walls in your home?
-Do you struggle with any of these issues or have any regrets?
+Do you struggle with any of these issues when designing your great room fireplace wall or do you have any regrets about your fireplace?
 Are there other tips I should incorporate into this article?

 Let me know in the comments!